The 61 F.C. (Luton): History

 The club was formed in 1961 and was named after the year of its foundation.
 The team joined the Hellenic League Division Two in 1972 switching to the South Midlands League Division One a year later.
 They won the league in 1980–81 and gained promotion to the Premier Division in which they finished runners-up in 1982–83.
+To date The 61FC Luton have the lowest attendance in FA Vase history.
 The club was relegated to Division One in 1998 and further relegated to Division Two in 2004 due to ground grading issues.
 They won the league in 2008–09 but were not promoted, again due to ground grading.

 Ground

 The Kingsway Recreational Ground is a very basic council-run sports ground situated just off the A505 between Luton and Dunstable, hemmed in by housing.
 It has a small, basic but functional clubhouse.
 There are no floodlights at the venue.